 Turning Your Business Strategy into a Podcast Strategy

-If your podcast isn’t tied to your broader business goals, it’s easy for it to drift.
-You might produce a few great conversations, but without direction, it risks becoming just another marketing effort that fades out after a few episodes.
+If your podcast isn't tied to your broader business goals, it's easy for it to drift.
+You might produce a few great conversations, but without direction it risks becoming just another marketing effort that fades out after a few episodes.

-The key is to build your podcast as an extension of your business strategy—not separate from it.
+The key is to build your podcast as an extension of your business strategy — not separate from it.
+Here's how to make that connection clear and purposeful.

 1. Start with the "Why" Behind Your Business